cos316/assignment2-starter-code/README.md

 # HTTP Routing Framework

 As discussed in lecture, naming schemes are central to system design.
-In this project, you'll build a general library, called an HTTP router,  to help structure web applications based on patterns in end-user requests.
-This general library will support a naming scheme for accessing resources provided by a web application.
+In this project, you'll build a general library, called an HTTP Routing Framework,  to help structure web applications based on patterns in end-user requests.
+This general library will support a naming scheme for client accessing resources provided by a web application.

 ## Getting Started